emu-sync/EmuSync/README.md

 1. Choose the option `Install EmuSync` and click `OK`.
     - If you're updating EmuSync, choose the `Update EmuSync` option.
 1. Wait for the download and installation to finish, then click `OK`.
-1. EmuSync is installer to `%USER%/EmuSync`
+1. EmuSync is installed to `%USER%/EmuSync`
     - For the Steam Deck, this will be `home/deck/EmuSync`.
-1. Launch EmuSync by double clicking `EmuSync.AppImage`.
+1. Launch EmuSync by double clicking `EmuSync.AppImage`, or use the newly created desktop shortcut.

 ## 👋 Uninstallation